Settlement Agreements Guide

 When would a Settlement Agreement be used?

 Usually settlement agreements are suggested either when a claim has already been filed by an employee or when one is contemplated by the employee and/or anticipated by the employer.
-However, in some industries (such as investment banking) it is becoming increasingly common for settlement agreements to be offered to all exiting employees because it provides certainty to the employer.
+However, in some industries (such as investment banking) it is becoming increasingly common for settlement agreements to be offered to all exiting employees because it provides certainty to the employer and the employee may receive an enhanced exit package in return and/or a waiver of the restrictive covenants.

 Most often a settlement agreement will be suggested by the employer.
-This will be in the context of a “Without Prejudice” conversation or correspondence.
+This will be in the context of a “Without Prejudice” conversation or correspondence or Pre-Termination Negotiations.

 What are the incentives for each party?